jakobyoung1/RADexplorer/README.md

 ## How to Use

 ### 1. Select your species

-When the app opens you will see the RADexplorer menu.
+When the app opens you will see the RADx menu.
 Use the species picker to search for and select the taxa you want to analyze.
 You can select as many species as you need.
 Keep in mind, the more species you select, the longer it will take to load the explorer.

 <img width="1160" height="577" alt="taxaSelect" src="https://github.com/user-attachments/assets/e4473cba-d645-46ff-aa30-7d068d986f9e" />